joelstrohmeier/website/src/blog/myths.md

 - Where in X framework documentation is the explanation for how it has solved accessibility?
 - What details has X framework provided about their approach to testing and the current benchmark that has been reached (for example, audit results and assistive technology testing or usability testing?)
 - Can you show we me a demo page which clearly showcases the quality of the accessibility inherent in X framework?
-- What happens if I were to combine several components from X framework to build an end-to-end service or journey - is it still accessible?
+- What happens if I were to combine several components from X framework to build an end-to-end service or journey &mdash; is it still accessible?
 How are you testing this?
 - What happens if you need or chose to customise X framework with your own theme, brand identity, for example?
 How does this affect accessibility?

 ## We have an accessibility plug-in / overlay so we are OK